If your Express Entry application is approved

 When you arrive in Canada

-You must have:
+You must have

-- your valid passport and/or travel documents
+- your valid passport or travel documents

-- your passport must be a regular, private citizen passport
+- Your passport must be a regular, private citizen passport.

-- you can’t immigrate to Canada with a diplomatic, government service or public affairs passport
+- You can’t immigrate to Canada with a diplomatic, government service or public affairs passport.

-- proof that you have the funds to support yourself and your family after you arrive in Canada
+- proof you have the funds to support yourself and your family after you arrive in Canada

 When you arrive in Canada, you’ll meet an officer from the Canada Border Services Agency (CBSA).
-The officer will:
+The officer will

 - make sure you’re entering Canada before or on the expiry date shown on your COPR